wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :align: center
 :name: compare_conditions

-Difference in expression of gene X between two conditions and two possible distributions the measurement could have come from.
+Difference in expression of gene X between two conditions measured without replicates and two possible distributions the measurement could have come from.
+Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`compare_conditions_2024`.
 :::
-%#% Figure compare_conditions is self-created image?

 :::{figure} images/Week5/error-vs-conditions.svg
 :alt: Comparison of differences between replicates and conditions
 :align: center
 :name: error_vs_conditions

 Comparison of FPKM values between 2 replicates (left) and two conditions (middle and right).
 The correlation between replicates should be very high, the differences between two conditions can be small (middle) or large (right).
+Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`error_vs_conditions_2024`.
 :::
-%#% Figure error_vs_conditions is self-created image?
+%#% Figure error_vs_conditions is saved as an svg but is not actually a vectorized image.

 ---